gil27/nutella/README.md

 ### Installing

-Each app (back and front end) has your only installation guide.
+Each app (back and front end) has its only installation guide.
 Check out each app's readme file for more info.

 ## Deployment